-About the Corpus Christi Medical Center Residency Program
+About the Corpus Christi Medical Center residency program

-At Corpus Christi Medical Center, the educational training and environment prepares our residents for a lifetime of learning.
+The educational training and environment at Corpus Christi Medical Center prepares our residents for a lifetime of learning.
 This program is designed for the graduate who intends to pursue hospital pharmacy, clinical pharmacy practice, or a PGY2 specialty pharmacy residency.
-Corpus Christi Medical Center is a training site for pharmacy, nursing and medical students, residents and fellows in cardiology, pulmonary and critical care.
-Our mission is to graduate residents with the experience necessary to practice in a wide variety of hospital, and clinic-based settings and pursue additional specialist training.
+Corpus Christi Medical Center is a training site for pharmacy, nursing, medical students, residents and fellows in cardiology, pulmonary and critical care.
+Our mission is to graduate residents with the experience necessary to practice in various hospital and clinic-based settings and pursue additional specialist training.
 Our program prepares the pharmacy resident to eventually become board certified, through the Board of Pharmaceutical Specialties (BPS).
-We are affiliated with the Texas A&M Health Science Center and the University of Colorado Health Science Center.
+We are affiliated with the Texas A&M Health Science Center.

 Corpus Christi Medical Center is pleased to announce its American Society of Health-System Pharmacists (ASHP) Accredited Postgraduate Year One (PGY1) pharmacy residency program.